A few comments about me as a photographer …

 I teach photography seminars at camera clubs, and I lead a photography interest group.
 I have thought courses at the Palm Beach Photographic Centre (Adobe Lightroom, Corel Painter, Intro to Digital Photography).
 I also volunteer as a photography field trip coordinator/assistant as part of the annual FotoFusion sponsored by the Palm Beach Photographic Center.

 I have had the opportunity to work with the world famous Vincent Versace on a nude photoshoot (not me, the models) and the noted landscape photographer, Steven Nestler, National Geographic photographer Ray Gehman, the “upscale paparazzi” photographer, Carlo Alegri, and others.
 (I can’t post the nudes on the site due to restrictions on their use – too bad since they are wonderful).

-Although “officially” retired from my primary career as a manager in the Office of Occupational and Continuing Education of the New York State Education Department, I am still working.
-I am on the faculty of the Computer and Information Sciences Department at Hudson Valley Community College in Troy, NY where I teach web design, information design, electronic publishing, information systems and a variety of computer applications courses, including Excel and Photoshop.
-One of my current courses is called, “Information Design and Content Management”.
-And I do it all via the web.
+I am retired from my primary career as a manager in the Office of Occupational and Continuing Education of the New York State Education Department.
+After my retirement, I became a member of the faculty of the Computer and Information Sciences Department at Hudson Valley Community College in Troy, NY where I taught web design, information design, electronic publishing, information systems and a variety of computer applications courses, including Excel and Photoshop plus a course called “Information Design and Content Management”.
+And I did it all via the web.
 Distance Learning is great for both the student and the professor!